ASU-EGR304-2025-F-201/ASU-EGR304-2025-F-201.github.io/docs/03-User-Needs-and Benchmarking.md

 1. Convenience, confidence in automation, minimal setup frustration

 #### Delighters (Wow Factor)
-1. App can generate historical graphs (nice-to-have beyond real-time data)
+1. Product can generate historical graphs (nice-to-have beyond real-time data)
 1. Product should not inhibit or damage plants in any way
 1. Product should not emit light
 1. Product should be user repairable